Loki season 1: Design

 The Atlanta Marriott Marquis (top) was used to portray the Time Variance Authority, which helped create the visuals of infinity that Herron was drawn to from the comics (bottom).

 Herron worked with costume designer Christine Wada to create costumes that were "an outer reflection of the inner story" and would reflect the "wear and tear" throughout the series.
 Loki has a multitude of costumes in the series that reflect his journey.
 Mobius' look in the series is meant to resemble Marvel Comics editor Mark Gruenwald, who was Marvel's "top continuity expert", as each member of the TVA in the comics is meant to be a clone of Gruenwald.
 Herron had initially imagined Mobius to have a scruffy look, but she and Wilson decided that it was not working.
-Wilson remembered a time he was on Saturday Night Live with silver hair and felt that would be an interesting direction to take the character; that ended up being part of the character's look.
-Di Martino noted Sylvie's "slightly disheveled" costume and broken horn headband were meant to help reflect the life she has had, with the costume and headband being similar to the Lady Loki design that appears in the Loki: Agent of Asgard comic series.
+Wilson remembered a time he was on Saturday Night Live (1975–present) with silver hair and felt that would be an interesting direction to take the character; that ended up being part of the character's look.
+Di Martino noted Sylvie's "slightly disheveled" costume and broken horn headband were meant to help reflect the life she has had, with the costume and headband being similar to the Lady Loki design that appears in the Loki: Agent of Asgard comic series (2014–2015).
 Wada added concealed zippers to Di Martino's costume to allow her to breastfeed on set since Di Martino began work on the season four months after giving birth.

 For the design for the TVA, Herron pulled visual inspiration from the films Metropolis (1927), Blade Runner (1982), and The Hitchhiker's Guide to the Galaxy (2005), and the Brutalist architecture of southeast London to mix with the "midwest style" of the series Mad Men.
 She also looked to the "retro-futuristic" visuals of Brazil (1985).
 From the comics, Herron was drawn to "these amazing images of desks going on into infinity" to incorporate into the TVA design.
 Production designer Kasra Farahani had similar inclinations as Herron for the design of the TVA, separately feeling Brazil would be a good inspiration since that film is "like this big bureaucracy crushing the individual".
 As with the Brutalist architecture Herron was drawn to, Farahani also looked to Soviet-influenced Eastern European midcentury modernism as well as American midcentury modernism for "the skinning, the palette, and the whimsical patterns" inside the TVA.
 Some parts of the TVA are constructed from the same stone that makes up the Citadel at the End of Time.
 The goal for Farahani was to create a space that "you can't tell immediately if this is a warm and friendly place or if it's a place that wants to destroy you".